FlavScents AInsights Entry for Tropical Thiazole (CAS: 15679-13-7)

 3. Natural Occurrence & Formation

 Tropical thiazole is not commonly found in nature but can be formed through the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the cooking process.
-This reaction is responsible for the development of complex flavors and aromas in cooked foods, such as roasted nuts and popcorn.
-Due to its synthetic formation, tropical thiazole is typically not classified under "natural flavor" or "natural fragrance" designations.
+This reaction is responsible for the development of complex flavors and aromas in cooked foods, such as roasted coffee and baked bread.
+The compound's formation through this reaction aligns with its use in creating "natural flavor" profiles in food products.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs